Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 * Windows
 * Suse

+It also installs the `Linuxfabrik Plugin Library <https://github.com/Linuxfabrik/monitoring-plugins>`_ to ``/usr/lib64/nagios/plugins/lib``, which are a requirement of the Monitoring Plugins.

 Additionally, this role allows you to deploy custom plugins which are placed under ``../host_files/{{ inventory_hostname }}/usr/lib64/nagios/plugins`` on the ansible host.

-It also installs the `Linuxfabrik Plugin Library <https://github.com/Linuxfabrik/monitoring-plugins>`_ to ``/usr/lib64/nagios/plugins/lib``, a must have for all Monitoring Plugins.

-What this role does **NOT** do:

-* Install Python 3 (or Python 2 if needed)
-* Install all other 3rd party libraries used by some of the Monitoring Plugins:

-    * BeautifulSoup4
-    * lxml
-    * mysql.connector
-    * psutil

-* If on Windows and you want to compile the python plugins using Nuitka, you need of course Nuitka.

 Requirements
 ------------

-Prepare your target node as described in the `Monitoring-Plugins README <https://github.com/Linuxfabrik/monitoring-plugins>`_.
+Mandatory:

+* Install Python 3 (or Python 2 if needed)

+Optional:

+* Most check plugins require the ``psutil`` library.
+On RHEL-compatible systems, enable the EPEL repository (e.g. use the ``linuxfabrik.lfops.repo_epel`` role), then install ``python3-psutil``.
+* Have a look at the individual requirements of each check.
+* To compile the plugins on Windows using Nutika, you need to install it: https://nuitka.net/doc/download.html#pypi

 Tags